paolinamazza/Multi-Agent-System/README.md

 The greatest trade-off in our opinion was performance: while privacy-preserving and locally executable, the system was slower, more fragile, and almost not responsive at all to ambiguous queries.

 ## OpenAI SDK Implementation (Final Architecture)
 Our second and definitive approach focuses on increasing the agent's reasoning power: it adopts a modular multi-agent architecture powered by the newly released OpenAI Agent SDK, a tool introduced during the same weeks as this project’s development.
 The Agent SDK represents a significant innovation in the field of intelligent systems, not merely due to its modularity—which is also achievable in other frameworks—but primarily because it provides direct access to OpenAI’s most powerful models, such as GPT-4.
 This enhances the reasoning depth and reliability of each agent in the system.
 The SDK enables function-aware agents to communicate, orchestrate decisions, and execute structured workflows autonomously.
-Unlike traditional local LLM pipelines, which may be constrained by limited model capacity or hardware, this cloud-based approach supports:

-- Agent roles with persistent instructions
-- Composable tools (via `@function_tool`) that simulate external APIs or operations
-- Structured handoffs and routing logic between agents

-All while leveraging the advanced cognitive capabilities of state-of-the-art OpenAI models.
+Unlike traditional local LLM pipelines, which may be constrained by limited model capacity or hardware, this cloud-based approach supports agent roles with persistent instructions, composable tools (via @function_tool) that simulate external APIs or operations, and structured handoffs and routing logic between agents—all while leveraging the advanced cognitive capabilities of state-of-the-art OpenAI models.

 ### Agent Architecture